 Finally, the intelligence and analysis function has also been reinforced by contracting a threat-monitoring service, and progress has been made in the incident registration, notification and escalation mechanisms for internal reporting and reporting to supervisors.
 In addition, observation and analytical assessment of the events in the sector and in other industries enable us to update and adapt our models for emerging threats.

-During 2020, the Bank did not face a material loss due to cybersecurity breaches and we completed the 3rd year of the Global Cybersecurity Transformation Plan that has allowed us to reach advanced levels of maturity in Cybersecurity.
-The main initiatives considered in 2020 were the following:
+During 2021 we completed the 4th year of the Global Cybersecurity Transformation Plan that has allowed us to reach advanced levels of maturity in Cybersecurity.
+The main initiatives considered in 2021 were the following: